jaketester/browsermob-proxy/README.md

 	//We need to capture the content ... proxyServer.setCaptureContent(true);

-	// These are the content types to be capture, note that this will
+	// These are the content types to be captured, note that this will
 	// capture all content that begins with the items in the list,
 	// so "text/html" will capture all html regardless of encoding
 	// and "" will capture all content types.